The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 Not sure about the different types of nylon stocking available?
 Visit our useful stocking information page.

 Click the button below to see my fabulous selection of genuine vintage nylon stockings for sale online.
+Plus size stockings and suspenders UK.
+If we get your order early in the day, stockings and suspenders next day delivery can be possible.

 I like vintage nylon stockings so much I bought the whole stock of a closed New York hosiery shop.